 - If you have hep C genotype 1b, you might be offered VIEKIRA PAK.

-- If you have hep C genotype 2, you’ll be offered Sovaldi plus Ibavyr (taken together).
+- If you have hep C genotype 2, you are offered Sovaldi plus Ibavyr (taken together).

-- If you have hep C genotype 3, you’ll be offered Sovaldi plus Daklinza (taken together).
+- If you have hep C genotype 3, you are offered Sovaldi plus Daklinza (taken together).